Campbell Hills Ranch is a horseback riding ranch with an emphasis on natural horsemanship with calm gentle horses.

 Get Fit for your Trail Rides

 Good overall fitness, strength and endurance are helpful because riding taxes many parts of the body.
 Sure, the horse is burning most of the calories, but all your muscles are working to hold your position on a moving horse and the faster you go the more they work.
-After five hours in the saddle you will have had a good workout.
+After a few hours in the saddle you will have had a good workout.
 Your legs, your back, your core and your arms all come in play.
 Exercises like walking, running and biking can certainly help you, but they do not use all the same muscles to the same extent as riding properly does and you can surely be a better rider if you make a special effort to develop the ones you need most.
 After a long ride most people are pretty tired, but there is no reason at all why you have to be sore.

 The better shape you are in, the more effectively you will ride and the more open you can be to enjoy your riding vacation.
 Max Weight is 220LBS=100KG.
 For the health and well-being of our horses, weight limitations are in effect.
 Accurate height, weight and riding experience (based on beginner, intermediate or advanced) is required upon booking for each rider.

 We encourage all our guests to participate in caring for their horse.
 We always appreciate help with daily grooming, feeding and giving them baths on hot summer days.